aQaTL/aQaTL/README.md

-# Hi, this is aQaTL
+# Hi, this is aQaTL 🦀

-I'm a software developer from Poland.
+I'm a software developer from 🇵🇱.
 Currently focused on Rust, before that, I was using Go, which I still like a lot.
 Together with Rust, there's also some Javascript / Typescript involved in my day, although I'm no frontend guy ;).
 When I do have to make a website, Vue.js is my choice (learning React though).